 The Rise of “Practical” Chemistry

 This change of heart can be explained in part by the transition professional chemistry was undergoing in the nineteenth century.
 Christopher Hamlin has written on it and asserts that the beginning of the nineteenth century saw the rise of what he terms the “practical chemist.”
 Though his work centers on the phenomenon in England, its general conclusions seem to hold true for American chemistry as well.
 Practical chemists, in Hamlin’s view, produced scanty original research, but their public presence and ability to sell chemistry as the answer to many of society’s most pressing problems was consequential.
 Making a name for themselves and their profession, however, was difficult at first.
 Many had to diversify the kinds of services they offered, often constructing an opportunistic and piecemeal career.
 One area in which they were particularly successful was the testing of mineral waters for health spa proprietors.
 Indeed, their efforts were apparently sought after enough to warrant requests; according to a newspaper article from the St. Louis Globe-Democrat printed in 1882, the Professor Potter who provided the oft-published analysis of Eureka’s waters got at least one request a week for an analysis of spring water.
-As a chemist supported by a university, he did not have the financial need to seek out this kind of work and decided to a prohibitively high to .
+As a chemist supported by a university, he did not have the financial need to seek out this kind of work and decided to charge a prohibitively high fee to put off potential clients.

 Juan H. Wright, the chemist responsible for the gaseous analysis, however, would not have taken such an action.
 More in the vein of Hamlin’s practical chemist, he held no university appointment and was constantly on the lookout for an opportunity to ply his trade in novel spaces.
 In addition to his work in Eureka Springs the year of 1882, Wright analyzed water from several other springs in Arkansas and some in Texas and Kansas.
 An 1883 analysis of the Artesian Well in Sioux City, Iowa, by the apparently busy doctor was printed in The Proceedings for the Iowa Academy of the Sciences.
 Like many other chemists in the latter half of the nineteenth century, Wright felt the need to supplement his work on spring water by offering other analytical services.
-An ad for Royal Baking Powder, appearing in newspapers from New York to California, included a statement by Dr. Wright assuring customers that it was of the purest quality.
+An advertisement for Royal Baking Powder, appearing in newspapers from New York to California, included a statement by Dr. Wright assuring customers that it was of the purest quality.
 He offered the same guarantee to consumers of Ira Bouttel & Co.’s pure apple vinegar in an 1883 advertisement.
-If his life had not been tragically short in October of 1883, there is little doubt his commercial chemical enterprise would have expanded even further.
+If his life had not been tragically cut short in October of 1883, there is little doubt his commercial chemical enterprise would have expanded even further.
 As an arbiter of the microscopic or otherwise undetectable content of substances, Juan Wright, like many other chemists of his day, asserted his authority; marketing officials who stood in denial of this new jurisdiction did so at their peril.

 Chemistry and Medicine